-We note that this study predated the recent FDA approval of DTC testing for 3 common Jewish mutations in BRCA1 and BRCA2 (see prior XRAYS review).
-DTC testing for the 3 common Jewish mutations has met FDA standards for accuracy and reliability; these tests were correct and were not the type of tests examined by this study.
+We note that this study predated the recent approval of DTC testing for 3 common Jewish mutations in and (see prior XRAYS review).
+DTC testing for the 3 common Jewish mutations has met standards for accuracy and reliability; these tests were correct and were not the type of tests examined by this study.
 Some DTC genetic tests (e.g. ancestry analysis) provided consumers with whole genome raw data.
-This raw data includes DNA sequence from regions that may have poor sequence quality or insufficient information.
+This raw data includes sequence from regions that may have poor sequence quality or insufficient information.
 These regions would not be appropriate to determine presence or absence of a mutation (and are therefore not intended for clinical use).

 What does this mean for me?

 If you have had or are considering DTC genetic testing, be aware that the information provided is not intended for clinical diagnosis or risk assessment.
 All potential mutations found via DTC testing need to be reconfirmed by a clinical diagnostic laboratory.
 This study highlights the high potential rate of false positives—DTC results that incorrectly stated that individuals carried a mutation when they did not.
 These erroneous results can be a technical limitation of the DTC tests and analysis of raw data.
 Tests to reconfirm the presence or absence of these mutations are needed before this information can be used for clinical decisions.

 The misinterpretation of some mutations as "increased risk" rather than benign mutations, which frequently occur in the population and are not associated with disease risk, points to the need for adequate genetic counseling from a certified genetic counselor or other trained health care professional.